AnggaDS01/CVAT-Setup-Directory-Helper/README.md

 ```

 #### **Step 2.2.1 Windows venv activation**
 To activate your venv on Windows, you need to run a script that gets installed by venv.
-If you created your venv in a directory called venv, the command would be:
+If you created your venv in a directory called `myvenv`, the command would be:

 ```bash
 # In cmd.exe